maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 Please read the syllabus.
 It has important information about the course, including structure, assignments, grading, and office hours, among many others.
 [Here's some Snoop Dog](https://www.cameo.com/v/5f2b392a0299b100202e624a?utm_campaign=video_share_to_copy) so you're motivated to read it.
 {{% /notice %}}

+{{% notice information %}}
+**22/02 Update:** Dates for Homework 2 and the midterm have been modified to adjust for the two classes we missed during the winter storm.
+Please check the sections below to see the new dates.
+{{% /notice %}}

 ## Introduction

 Our class meets on Mondays (Section 1: 12:30 – 2:15 PM, Section 2: 2:30 - 4:30 PM), streaming online via our course website on Canvas.